Spencerx/FISSURE/README.md

 **Remote Sensor Node Usage**

-After configuring the sensor node config file (see above), the code can be run using this command from the root directory:
+After configuring the sensor node config file (see above), the sensor node code can be run using this command in a terminal:

 ```
-python3 ./fissure/Sensor_Node/SensorNode.py
+fissure-sensor-node
 ```

 The sensor node code will stay active until ctrl+c is applied.
 Connecting to the remote sensor node is performed through the top buttons of the FISSURE Dashboard.
 Right-clicking the top buttons will select an active sensor node to perform operations.
 Future operations that utilize more than one node at a time will be handled on a case-by-case basis within the individual tabs.